- Fire Flag

-The City of Girard employs a fully trained and certified water and electric utility staff.
-Our job is to ensure the community is serviced with reliable and continual electric and water service through all weather conditions, year round.
+The City of Girard employs a fully trained and certified electric utility staff.
+Our job is to ensure the community is serviced with reliable and continual electric service through all weather conditions, year round.
 During weekends and after hours, staff is available for emergency response to restore utilities.

 To help us do our job the right way, the first time; if you are experiencing electrical problems in your home or business please do not remove the meter can cover or the electric meter.
 All electric services are equipped with a service disconnect.
 If you do not have an electric disconnect, have a licensed electrician install one.

 Overgrown trees are often a source of creating problems for homeowners.
 Depending on the location of the tree, we are able to remove or trim back nuisance trees.